PolicyBrief

 IN COMMITTEE

-This bill exempts military installations and defense-related operations from critical habitat designation and certain restrictions under the Endangered Species Act, granting the Department of Defense broad authority in these areas for national defense purposes.
+This bill exempts military installations and national defense-related operations from critical habitat designations and other protections under the Endangered Species Act.

 Andy Biggs